Jackpot247: Television channel

 Publicis was appointed to handle the £3 million launch brief for Challenge Jackpot, creating a TV, print, and online campaign, and came up with the tag line "your favourite place to play".
 The main programme, Roulette Nation (Live), aired between 10 pm and 3 am daily (previously live between 6 pm and 4 am), with Roulette Nation Express taking over between 3 am and 10 pm.
 Bingo Stars aired for 30 minutes at around 12:30 am.

-Roulette Nation was also available on Freeview via Virgin1, later Channel One, between midnight and 3 am.
+Roulette Nation was also available on Freeview via Virgin1, between midnight and 3 am.
 Bravo 2 broadcast the show between 1 am and 3 am (Roulette Nation Express took over for an hour, ending at 4 am).